Immigrant Rapid Response Fund

 Your support enables rapid, community-informed decisions with immediate impact.

 Foundations or other institutional donors, please contact Asha Harrison at asha@wfmn.org.
-To be considered for future funding, submit an interest form.
+The interest form for future funding is now closed.
+The final round of rapid response funding will be determined on April 10, 2026.
 Further questions about fund distribution, contact us.

 Funding Priorities